Bobby Iwuchukwu: College career

-2002

 After being redshirted in 2001, Iwuchukwu appeared in all 13 games as reserve and on special teams in 2002.
 He had four solo tackles, including one for loss, and led the team with three blocked kicks.
 He blocked a field goal at Notre Dame, an extra point at Michigan State and another field goal against Washington in the Sun Bowl.

-2003

 Iwuchukwu appeared in all 13 games as reserve and on special teams in 2003, amassing 14 tackles (8 solo, 6 assists) and a blocked kick.
 He blocked a 41-yard field goal attempt by Mike Nugent at Ohio State as time expired to send game into overtime.
 Iwuchukwu also had three tackles (1 solo, 2 assists) in that game.
 He recorded a season-high five tackles (all solo) against Georgia in the Capital One Bowl after replacing the injured Gilbert Gardner.

-2004

 In 2004, Iwuchukwu received the team's Most Improved Award for his defensive play in the spring.
 He started first eight games before suffering season-ending knee injury, yet ranked second on team with two blocked kicks.
 He also had 40 tackles (20 solo, 20 assists), including four for loss and 0.5 sacks, with one pass breakup and one fumble recovered.
 In a game against Illinois, he had a career-high 13 tackles (6 solo, 7 assists), including career-high tying 1.5 for loss, recovered fumble and blocked field goal.
-Iwuchukwu also blocked field goal at Notre Dame.
+Iwuchukwu also blocked a field goal at Notre Dame.

-2005

 As a senior in 2005, Iwuchukwu battled injuries and missed four of the team's 12 games.
 He finished the season with 27 tackles (18 solo), 4.5 tackles for loss, and one sack.
 He had a season high six tackles against Notre Dame, while his lone sack came against Wisconsin.

 Tied for Purdue career lead with five blocked field goals (also Rosevelt Colvin, 1995–98).
 Iwuchukwu's six blocked kicks overall (also one extra point) are best in school history.